 If something doesn't feel right, pay attention to those signs.
 Buying a home may be your biggest purchase ever in the course of your life.
 So if you don't have a good feeling, then this intuition can be the greatest indicator that you are walking down a path you should turn back from.

 It’s not easy to admit, but you will know deep down if the home you’re buying is too much.
 If you have doubts or misgivings, you’ll be doing yourself a favor by paying attention to them, even if it means passing on the home you had your heart set on.

 If you're feeling overwhelmed or uncertain about home affordability, seek out expert advice from a neutral professional.
 A financial advisor can help you see the big picture, and they have a fiduciary duty to act in your best interest.

 Avoid Making a Decision You’ll Later Regret

 Because purchasing a home is such a significant decision, make sure you are approaching it with a clear head.
-Do not get so get caught up in the emotion of owning a home that you are blind to the reality of the situation you are entering.
+Don't get so get caught up in the emotion of owning a home that you are blind to the reality of the situation you are entering.

-Ideally, your team of professionals will guide you to the best decision for you.
-But your mortgage broker and real estate agent might have their own mortgages to pay, and may steer you in a direction that benefits them.
-You will need to be the one to realistically review your options and choose what is best for you.
+Ideally, your team of professionals will guide you to the best decision.
+But your mortgage broker and real estate agent might have their own mortgages to pay and may steer you in a direction that benefits them.
+You need to be the one to realistically review your options and choose what is best for you.